-Dating Violence: Violence committed by a person (a) who is or has been in a social relationship of a romantic or intimate nature with the victim; and (b) where the existence of such a relationship shall be determined based on a consideration of the following factors:

-- 1. The length of the relationship

-- 2. The type of relationship

-- 3. The frequency of interaction between the persons involved in the relationship
+- a.
+Violence committed by a person: - i. who is or has been in a social relationship of a romantic or intimate nature with the victim; and - ii. where the existence of such relationship shall be determined based on a consideration of the following factors: - 1) The length of the relationship. - 2) The type of relationship. - 3) The frequency of interaction between the persons involved in the relationship.